cooperative-computing-lab/vine-cms-analysis-stack/README.md

 The packed environment must be a real, self-contained install — not an editable one.
-An editable `pip install -e .` only writes a path pointer back to your local checkout; conda-packing it produces a tarball that still tries to import `vine_reduce` from a path that only exists on the machine that built it, which breaks the moment it's unpacked anywhere else.
-So building the tarball needs its own, non-editable install, separate from the editable one you use for day-to-day development.
+An editable `pip install -e .` only writes a path pointer back to the local checkout; conda-packing it produces a tarball that still tries to import `vine_reduce` from a path that only exists on the machine that built it, which breaks the moment it's unpacked anywhere else.
+So building the tarball needs its own, non-editable install, separate from the editable one used for day-to-day development.

 ### With conda